India qualify for Asian Cup with one match left after Palestine oust Philippines | Sports-Games

 - India

-Indian men's football team on Tuesday qualified for the Asian Cup Finals after Palestine defeated Philippines in a group B match in Ulaanbaatar..
+Indian men's football team on Tuesday qualified for the Asian Cup Finals after Palestine defeated Philippines 4-0 in a group B match in Ulaanbaatar.

-The result meant that the Palestinians directly qualified for the 24-team finals finishing group toppers, while second placed Philippines, with four points, were eliminated despite finishing second.
+The result meant that the Palestinians directly qualified for the 24-team Finals finishing as group B toppers, while Philippines, with four points, were eliminated despite finishing second.

-Only the winners of the six qualifying groups are sure to advance to the tournament proper, where they will be joined by the five best second-placed teams in respective groups.
+It is the first time India have qualified for the Asian Cup in two successive editions, having made a group league exit in 2019.

-India, who are second behind Hong Kong (six points) on goal difference, have qualified ahead of their final round group D clash.
+The 24 teams in the qualification third round were divided into six groups of four each.

-This is for the first time India have qualified for the Asian Cup in two successive editions, having made the group league exit in the 2019 edition.
+The matches of each group were played across different venues with India hosting the group D games.

 Overall, India have qualified for the continental showpiece for the fifth time -- 1964, 1984, 2011, 2019 and now in 2023.